-The Chancellor will base his or her decision on the recommendation of the Faculty Hearing Committee and the record from the Faculty Hearing Committee hearing.
-The Chancellor may, in his or her discretion, consult with the Faculty Hearing Committee, in person or in writing, before making a decision.
+The Chancellor will base their decision on the recommendation of the Faculty Hearing Committee and the record from the Faculty Hearing Committee hearing.
+The Chancellor may, in their discretion, consult with the Faculty Hearing Committee, in person or in writing, before making a decision.